-- Competently integrate theoretical knowledge and clinical skills to provide safe and effective entry-level physical therapy interventions, data collection, and documentation under the supervision of a physical therapist and based on a plan of care developed by the physical therapist. - a.
+- 1. Competently integrate theoretical knowledge and clinical skills to provide safe and effective entry-level physical therapy interventions, data collection, and documentation under the supervision of a physical therapist and based on a plan of care developed by the physical therapist. - a.
 The ultimate FSBPT pass rate will be at least 85% averaged over two (2) years. - b.
-85% of employers will rate graduates at a 4 or above regarding competence with interventions, data collection, and documentation. - c.
+Employers will rate graduates at entry level or above at time of hire (85%). - c.
 The mean performance of the graduating class will be at or above the national mean for each area in the FSBPT Content Report. - d.
-85% of graduates will rate themselves at a 4 or above regarding competence with interventions, data collection, and documentation. - e.
-When 15% or more of employers and/or graduates recommend program improvement in the areas of interventions, data collection, or documentation, a review will be conducted by the Program Advisory Committee. - 2.
-Communicate effectively with all stakeholders, including patients/clients, family members, caregivers, practitioners, and interprofessional team members to achieve outcomes established in a plan of care. - a.
-85% of employers will rate graduates at a 4 or above regarding their ability to effectively communicate with patient, families, and the healthcare team. - b.
-85% of graduates will rate themselves at a 4 or above regarding their ability to effectively communicate with patient, families, and the healthcare team. - c.
-When 15% or more of employers and/or graduates recommend program improvement in the area of communication a review will be conducted by the Program Advisory Committee. - 3.
+Graduates will be rated at entry-level on the Clinical Problem Solving, Interventions, and Documentation criteria categories in the CPI. - 2.
+Communicate effectively with all stakeholders, including patients/clients, family members, caregivers, practitioners, and inter-professional team members to achieve outcomes established in a plan of care. - a.
+Graduates rated at entry level on the Communication and Cultural Competence criteria in the CPI. - b.
+Graduates have passed Lab Practical Exams with a Communication component in the grading rubric. - 3.
 Demonstrate ethical values and legal behavior consistent with the expected behavior, responsibilities, and duties of a licensed physical therapist assistant. - a.
-Employers will rate graduates at a 4 or above regarding their ability to demonstrate ethical values and legal behavior 100% of the time. - b.
-Graduates will rate themselves at a 4 or above regarding their ability to demonstrate ethical values and legal behavior 100% of the time. - c.
-When 10% or more of employers and/or graduates recommend program improvement in the area of ethical values and legal behavior a review will be conducted by the Program Advisory Committee. - 4.
+Graduates rated at entry level on the Clinical Behaviors, Accountability, and Cultural Competence criteria in the CPI. - b.
+Graduates have passed Laboratory Practical Exams requiring critical thinking regarding appropriate behavior. - 4.
 Assume responsibility for continued professional development and growth. - a.
-85% of employers will indicate that graduates have the ability to implement a selfdirected plan for continued professional development. - b.
-85% of graduates will rate themselves at a 4 or above regarding their ability to implement a self-directed plan for continued professional development. - c.
-When 15% or more of employers and/or graduates recommend program improvement in the area of professional development a review will be conducted by the Program Advisory Committee. - 5.
-Attain employment as a Physical Therapist Assistant to work under the supervision of a Physical Therapist.
+Graduates rated at entry level on the Self-assessment and Lifelong Learning criteria in the CPI. - b.
+Graduates have completed a career plan prior to graduation. - c.
+Graduates participate in a professional organization or have taken a continuing education course within one (1) year of graduation.
+(50%) - 5.
+Attain employment as a Physical Therapist Assistant to work under the supervision of a Physical Therapist. - a.

-a.
 The employment rate will be at least 90% averaged over two (2) years based on students who passed the NPTE-PTA.